 1. Rent is Crazy Expensive

-Okay, we don’t want to put you off already, but it’s common knowledge that Hong Kong is the most expensive city in the world to live in for expats (as shown in consulting firm Mercer’s annual survey), so this is an important factor to bear in mind when making plans.
+Okay, we don’t want to put you off already, but it’s common knowledge that Hong Kong is the most expensive city in the world to live in for expats (as shown in consulting firm Mercer’s 24th annual Cost of Living Survey), so this is an important factor to bear in mind when making plans.
 With land in short supply, property prices are high and rising in the city, meaning you can expect to pay big bucks for your humble abode.
-To give you an idea, a two-bedroom flat of international standard goes for US$7,671 per month in Hong Kong, compared with US$5,700 in New York and US$5,100 in Luanda.
-That said, there are some obvious ways to overcome this hurdle and find more affordable accommodation, such as living away from Hong Kong Island or near the main areas where rents are the highest, or opting for a flat-share and splitting the rent with someone you know or finding a roomie.
+To give you an idea, the average monthly cost to rent a one-bedroom apartment in the city centre is $16,551, while a three-bedroom family home is $39,800 (according to UK-based money transfer service TransferWise).
+That said, there are some obvious ways to overcome this hurdle and find more affordable accommodation, such as living away from Hong Kong Island and the central areas of the city where rent is the highest, or opting for a flat-share and splitting the rent with someone you know or finding a roomie.
 This is one of the main reasons why some people opt for island living, where they move to one of the various outlying islands such as Lantau, Cheung Chau, or Lamma, which are pretty sweet places to live – if we’re being honest.

 2. You Don’t Have to Be Rich to Enjoy it